todogroup/osposurvey/2019/questions.md

 * Yes No Don't know

+6. What are the primary responsibilities of the open source program?
+(Check all that apply)

 * Use of open source code in products (dependencies)

 * Releasing open source code or projects